-Psalm 150 offers a strong focus on praise, using the term thirteen times in six verses.
+Psalm 150 uses the term praise thirteen times in six verses.
 The first verse provides the “where” of praise—everywhere!
-“Praise God in his sanctuary; praise him in his mighty heavens.
+“Praise God in his sanctuary; praise him in his mighty heavens.”

 - The next verse teaches “why” to praise the Lord: “Praise him for his acts of power; praise him for his surpassing greatness.”